-N/A No non-compliance of this type was identified at this inspection N/A 8 Regulation 8 (1) - The service provider must ensure effective arrangements in place for monitoring, reviewing and improving care delivery, complaints and accident and incidents.
-Achieved 60 The service provider must notify the regulatory of any allegations of abuse made against the service Achieved
+N/A No non-compliance of this type was identified at this inspection N/A 8 Regulation 8 (1) - The service provider must ensure effective arrangements in place for monitoring, reviewing and improving care delivery, safeguarding, complaints and accident and incidents.
+Achieved 60 The service provider must notify the regulatory of any allegations of abuse made against the service Achieved 26 The service provider must ensure records of safeguarding referrals and outcomes are maintained to enable oversight and scrutiny of safeguarding within the service.
+Achieved